Sharu24/SignedCommits/README.md

    gpg --version
    ```

-3. Once gpg-suite is installed, Open Terminal and Generate a GPG Private key-pair.
-This key-pair would be utilized to generate a Signature and in Encrption as necessary.
+3. Once gpg-suite is installed,

-   1. Algorithm:
+   1. Open Terminal and Generate a GPG Private key-pair.
-      1. The command bellow prompts user with a list of methods to generate a key-pair.
+   2. This key-pair would be utilized to generate a Signature and in Encrption.
-      2. Chose the one which best suits one's taste or based on project/client requirements.
+   3. Algorithm
-      3. There is a default which is suggested.
+      1. Prompts user with a list of methods to generate a key-pair
-      4. Prefer chosing the same if you are trying this for the first time.
+      2. Chose based on project/client requirements (default's suggested)
-   2. Key Size:
+   4. Key Size:
-      1. Choose a appropriate key Size considering the range provided and your requirements.
+      1. Appropriate key Size with the range provided per requirements
-   3. Expiration:
+   5. Expiration:
-      1. Usually this can be set "never to expire".
+      1. Usually this can be set "never to expire"
-      2. if one choses to specify its expiration, then the same needs to be communicated to all users
+      2. Specify its expiration, and the same needs to be communicated
-   4. Finally specify a appropriate identifier for your key with your email address
+   6. Specify and identifier for your key with your email address
-   5. Finally user will be prompted to enter a Passphrase to protect their key.
+   7. When prompted, enter a Passphrase to protect the key.

    ```
    gpg --full-generate-key